Anthropology (Cultural)

 Cultural anthropology asks what it means to be human.
 Holistic and broad in scope, cultural anthropologists have an interest in all humans in all times and places.
 In a Western setting, such as Central College, there is an emphasis on learning about peoples from non-Western societies, with the goal of preparing ourselves to understand better an increasingly diverse and culturally dynamic world.

-The cultural anthropology major is structured to provide students with a strong grounding in cultural anthropology within an interdisciplinary framework.
+The cultural anthropology minor is structured to provide students with a strong grounding in cultural anthropology within an interdisciplinary framework.
 The required courses offer a combination of academic anthropological knowledge and real world experiences, which gives students the foundation they will need to put their anthropological training to use after college.
-The major is also structured in a way that allows students to easily combine with another program of study (e.g. foreign language, English, History, Business Management major or minor, ect.), providing even more opportunities for students to turn their individual interests into meaningful life endeavors.
+The minor is also structured in a way that allows students to easily combine with another program of study (e.g. a foreign language, English, History, Business Management major or minor, etc.), providing even more opportunities for students to turn their individual interests into meaningful life endeavors.

 Study Abroad and Language